LaurenC2022/portfolio/README.md

 ## About Me

-I am passionate about leveraging technology and collaboration to drive impactful projects.
-Currently, I am preparing for the Certified Associate in Project Management (CAPM) exam through the Project Management Institute.
+I enjoy teaching, so I will always be a teacher.
+I am passionate about leveraging technology and collaboration to drive impactful lessons and projects.
+Currently, I am preparing for the ESL and math 7-12 certification.
+I have completed Calculus 2 and statistics in University, so my next goal will be to become certified in teaching computer science.
+I love math and computer science.

 My background as a middle school math teacher sharpened my ability to communicate complex concepts clearly and collaborate effectively with diverse teams.
 These skills translate into my role as a technical leader, where I facilitate coding workshops and mentor others within my community.
 My long-term goal is to contribute to global technical forums and conferences, sharing insights on project management, software architecture, and emerging technologies.